Toby Isaacs MEng Electrical Engineering, 2016

 “My Electrical Engineering course has really challenged me.
 I find practical projects where you actually build something very rewarding, especially when working in a group.
 There’s a real sense of achievement when something works for the first time, particularly if it wasn’t straightforward.

 “In the first two years of the MEng Electrical Engineering, the wide scope of the course allowed me to find the areas I was interested in, which I then explored in more detail by doing larger projects in my third and fourth year.
 I have gained some very valuable learning skills and the ability to approach an unfamiliar problem with confidence.

 “The facilities in the Electrical Engineering Department are world class and I had a dedicated work-space in the lab for my projects.
 The staff are always very helpful if you need a special component or get stuck on something.

 "A company called ATG has sponsored me throughout my degree.
 They design control systems for Automations projects and I’ve interned there every summer, including working at Jaguar and Bentley factories.
 It’s been useful to apply concepts I learnt in my course, but the career skills I’ve learnt at work have improved the way I approach university projects.
 I’m going to work for the company that have sponsored me, ATG.
 My role is as a controls engineer.
 This includes designing and commissioning the control systems for large automation projects.
 I’ll be working towards Chartered Engineers status.

 “There are lots of opportunities to broaden your skill-set and your social life at the University.
-I’ve been an active member of the Stage Technicians’ Society where I work on the sound for theatre and musical productions.
+I’ve been an active member of the Stage Technicians’ Society where I worked on the sound for theatre and musical productions.
 I also helped a friend’s start-up as a software engineer and we’re looking at business opportunities for the future.

 “I would definitely recommend Southampton for both learning and living.
 It’s a fun city with a vibrant student population.
 The University has societies in pretty much anything you’d want to do, so you won’t be bored!"